This FAQ was developed by the Smart Card Alliance to answer questions about EMV.

 Within the U.S., the contactless credit and debit cards that are being issued already include some EMV security features.

-A number of major U.S. issuers are already issuing or have announced plans to issue EMV cards (see question 6 below).
+A number of major U.S. issuers are already issuing or have announced plans to issue EMV chip cards (see question 6 below).

 Issuers around the world are including chips in bank cards and merchants are moving to EMV-compliant terminals to increase security and reduce fraud resulting from counterfeit, lost and stolen cards.